Aysha-skhan/Heatlh-Wellness-Hub/README.md

 # TryHackMe
-A guide to Solving TryHackMe Rooms, CTFs and more
+A guide to Solving TryHackMe Rooms, CTFs and more.